For the Love of Mother

 actually prompts self-mutilation in Borderlines.
 Cutting and burning

 their skin or voraciously digging at blemishes until there's significant

 damage to adjacent tissue, provides distraction and transient relief

-are automatic/reflexive; none of this is consciously driven or held.
+It's automatic and reflexive~ none of this is consciously driven

 Borderline's perfectionism can drive endless plastic surgery procedures,